KanzaFatima/osticket-prereqs/README.md

 </p>
 <p>

-Congratulations, Your setup is complted successfully
+Congratulations, Your setup is completed successfully.

 </p>
 <br />